SAP/open-ux-tools/packages/environment-check/README.md

 /**
  * Check a BAS destination for v2 & v4 catalog service
  */
-const destinationResult = await checkBASDestination(destination, username, password);
+const destResult = await checkBASDestination(destination, username, password);

 /**
  * Checks the stored SAP Systems (or destinations on BAS) and returns a list